 Awareness raising and knowledge sharing at national, sub-national and community level (e.g. photo exhibitions and videos) cover the areas of climate-induced human mobility and human security to explore the security dimensions of migration, displacement and relocation.
 To further promote socially inclusive communities, engagement methods, assessment, and gender tools are being revised to make human mobility inclusive.
 Through the Adapting to Climate Change and Sustainable Energy (ACSE) Programme implemented and administered by GIZ, the EU is assisting Pacific Island Countries to enhance sustainable livelihoods and strengthen countries' capacity to adapt to the adverse effects of climate change.
-The GIZ-led component in Fiji is supporting the relocation of a district school in Lakeba, Lau province, while households in the village of Narikoso are being assisted to move to new climate-proof houses with solar-home systems.
+The GIZ-led component in Fiji has supported the relocation of a district school in Lakeba, Lau province, while households in the village of Narikoso have been assisted to move to new climate-proof houses with solar-home systems.
 In addition, solar hybrid electric systems are being developed in three island communities.
 Relocation guidelines have been drawn up on the basis of experiences acquired during these relocation processes.

 The Planned Relocation Guidelines - A Framework To Undertake Climate Change-Related Relocation document was presented in 2017 at the UN climate conference COP23 and published the following year.
-VIII
+Complementing these guidelines, the Standard Operating Procedures (SOP) for Planned Relocation in Fiji were successfully launched in 2023.